-The GPI Research Support Assistant role is an opportunity to work with a research group led by Professor Jamie Lachman focused on the research of parenting interventions in low- and middle-income countries.
-The Research Support Assistant will be a central member of the GPI team, supporting a range of research activities at a pivotal time in the programme.
-The postholder will report to the GPI Head of Research as part of an international research team with wide policy and programming impact.
+The GPI Advocacy Assistant will be a central member of the GPI team, supporting a range of advocacy and policy engagement activities at a pivotal time in the programme.
+The postholder will report to the Head of Advocacy as part of an international research team with wide policy and programming impact.